File: ChatCompletion\FunctionInvokingChatClient.cs

 /// controlled by <see cref="IncludeDetailedErrors"/>).
 This allows the <see cref="IChatClient"/> to

-/// recover from errors by trying other function parameters that may succeed.
+/// recover from errors by trying other function parameters that might succeed.

 /// </para>